 The Due Diligence Guidelines were originally an optional guidance document for businesses but became the bases for the EU initiative, the Institute for Responsible Mining Assurance; the UK initiative, the Responsible Jewellery Council Chain of Custody Certification and the US legal framework, the Dodd-Frank act.
 The Guidance document has therefore come to be the basis for a major section of the international trade of precious metals and stones.

-The Responsible Jewellery Council (RJC) is a standards setting and certification organisation that was established to manage gold and diamonds in the jewellery sector in 2004.
+The Responsible Jewellery Council (RJC) is a standards setting organisation that was established to manage gold and diamonds in the jewellery sector in 2004.
 The RJC’s Code of Practices, is a standard for responsible business practices in the jewellery industry and their Chain of Custody Certification is for precious metals (gold, platinum, palladium and rhodium).
 The system outlines requirements for certified companies to have policies in their business models to deal with ‘conflict sensitive sourcing practices’.
 For more information and current documents on the RJC Code of Practices and the Chain of Custody Certification see here.

 The RJC has been scrutinised for its government and the strength of compliance members of held to.
 It has been argued, that RJC membership should not be regarded as strong assurance of responsible practice, on its own.
 Readers may consult the recent Human Rights Watch Report on Jewelry Company accountability for this perspective.